LittleGreyCells/escheme-ooi/README.md

 ## Introduction

 The inception of this project reaches back into the early 1990s.
-I answer the question whether it is possible to implement _escheme_ using a purely object-oriented approach.
-Among the OO-cognoscenti this means NO CASE ANALYSIS, only dynamic dispatch.
+I answer the question whether it is possible to implement _escheme_ using a purely object-oriented approach -- no case analysis, only dynamic dispatch.

 ## Implementation Constraint(s)

 * No discriminated union(s)

-## Post Construction

-Almost all of the original _escheme_ system is completed including _linenoise_ integration with the exception of a handful of custom object access primtives.

 ## Performance